suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

     2.  }
 ~~~

-This approach is appropriate when no benefits can be gained from encrypting
+The third approach is appropriate when no benefits can be gained from encrypting
 and transmitting payloads only once.

 ### CDDL